azurebigcompute/cyclecloud_tutorials/Lab1/Tutorial.md

   [ellen@ip-0A000404 ~]$
   ```

-* You can verify that the job queue is empty by using the `qstat` command:
+* You can verify that the job queue is empty by using the `qstat -Q` command:
   ```
   [ellen@ip-0A000404 ~]$ qstat -Q
   Queue              Max   Tot Ena Str   Que   Run   Hld   Wat   Trn   Ext Type